 At the time of Ayman’s imprisonment in 1992, he had earned his high school certificate.
-However, upon his release his completed his BA in Social Work.
-In 2010, he also earned his Masters in Social Educational Psychology from Abu Dis University.
+Then, upon his release, he completed his BA in Social Work.
+In 2010, he also earned his Master’s degree in Social Educational Psychology from al-Quds University.

-Since 2008 Ayman has been working with Addameer as a researcher in its documentation unit and has represented Addameer in many local human rights coalitions, including the Coalition against Torture and the Coalition against the Death Penalty.
-He is also Addameer’s representative on the ‘High Committee for Palestinian Political Prisoners’, which includes various human rights organizations, representatives from the Ministry of Prisoners Affairs and political parties that advocate on behalf of Palestinian political prisoners.
+Since 2008 Ayman was working with Addameer as a researcher in its documentation unit and has represented Addameer in many local human rights coalitions, including the Coalition against Torture and the Coalition against the Death Penalty.
+In 2015 Ayman became Addameer’s legal unit coordinator.

 Ayman suffers from a number of health issues including inflammation in his colon and back pain.
 Prior to his arrest he was receiving medical treatment by specialized doctors and is in constant need of medical attention.